 We all know that work can be a drag sometimes.
 It’s work after all—it’s something we all have to do and it takes up most of our waking hours every Monday to Friday (if we’re lucky) and is set on an endlessly repeating loop.
 It can be stressful, the routine can get boring, and it can be hard to actually want to go to work at times.

-However you choose to do so, infusing some fun in the workplace not only keeps your employees happier during the workday, it also boosts your ability to retain them and attract new talent to your company.
+However you choose to do so, infusing some fun in the workplace not only keeps your employees happier during the workday, it also boosts your ability to attract and retain top talent.
 And on top of all that, you may find that you like your own job even better as a result.

 Want to have the time to run your business and work on improving or defining your culture?
 Contact us to learn more about what partnering with Paycor can do.